Aadhaar Enrolment for NRI Children Aged 5 to 18 Years

 • Photograph of the child is taken.

-• Residential status is also noted, but the 182-day residency clause does not apply to NRIs.
+• Residential status is noted, but the 182-day residency clause does not apply to NRIs.

-• The operator will provide an acknowledgment slip, which serves as proof of enrolment.
+• An acknowledgment slip is provided as proof of enrolment.

-• This slip contains the enrolment ID, which can be used to track the status of Aadhaar generation online.
+• This slip contains an Enrolment ID that can be used to track Aadhaar status online.

-• Note: Enrolment is free of charge for all applicants.
+• Aadhaar enrolment is free of cost for all applicants.

 Related Articles: